The Threat of Adversarial Attacks on Machine Learning in Network Security -- A Survey: Adversarial Attack Classification

 \subsection{Adversarial attacks against Malware Detection}

 A major component of endpoint protection in network security is malware detection.
 Yet, malware detection remains a challenging problem in network security.
 Between 2009 and 2019, the number of new malware digital signatures has increased by over 2000 percent \cite{avtest2019}.
 Therefore, traditional malware detection systems that rely solely on digital signatures have become less effective.
 Significant effort has been made in the use of machine learning to protect against malware attacks.
 Several researches have shown the vulnerability of these machine learning models to adversarial attacks.
+The most common approach is the addition of selected sequence of bytes to the binary file.
+Several approaches have been considered for synthesizing this sequence of bytes as discussed below.